 2. When the risk of frost has passed, arm the kids with a tape measure and get out in the garden.
 Mark out two rows, 1m apart, in a sunny spot.
 Dig small holes and plant the sunflowers every 40cm along each row.

 3. When the stalks are about 1m tall, push in a bamboo cane next to each one and tie together in a figure-of-eight knot to give them support.

 TOP TIP: Put your finger deep into the soil.
 If it doesn’t feel damp, your plants will be thirsty, so keep them well watered!

 Once the beans have climbed up the frame, it creates a leafy den to hide in.

-1 Take four to six small compost-filled pots and let the kids plant a single bean 3cm deep in each.
+1. Take four to six small compost-filled pots and let the kids plant a single bean 3cm deep in each.
 Place the pots on a sunny windowsill and water regularly – they should see shoots within days.
-You can pick up bulbs and seeds from selected Asda stores.

 TOP TIP: If you don’t have garden space, arrange large compost-filled pots in a circle with a cane in each and tie at the top with string